 The frames highlight a changed location, focus the visitor on the view, and orient the individual for rephotography.

 The network roughly follows the City to Sea walking/cycle pathway and comprises six frames placed at Avon Loop, Richmond Community Gardens, Dallington, East x East, Burwood, and Bexley Wetland.

 We want to provoke memories and connect people by recording and sharing the stories of the OARC.

 We are building an archive of photographs that highlight the contrast between past and present.

-We see the value in engaging with local communities through rephotography offers many benefits for all groups who make up the community and a broader context.
+We see the value in engaging with local communities through rephotography; it offers many benefits for all groups who make up the community and a broader context.

 While honoring past social memory, rephotography allows people to actively use the land to express themselves while documenting how the land is being used.

 - Why it is important to capture change?